Soonad/docs.formality-lang.org/docs/source/language/Boxes.md

 Both are equivalent.

-The maximum recursion depth of the `Rec` defined by the base library is `2^64`.
+The maximum recursion depth of the `Ind` defined by the base library is `2^256-1`.
 In other words, despite being terminating, in practice, Formality is capable of doing anything a Turing-complete language could do.
-After all, no language could perform more than `2^64` calls without exhausting your computer resources.
+After all, no language could perform more than `2^256-1` calls without exhausting your computer (or this universe's) resources.